-Convolutional neural networks have come a long way in conveniently identifying objects in images and videos.
-There are many networks like VGG19, ResNet, YOLO, SSD, RCNN, DensepathNet, DualNet, Xception, Inception, PolyNet, MobileNet and many more have evolved over time.
-They have been used in such practical purposes as detection of availability of space in the parking lot, satellite image analysis to track ships and agricultural output, radiology, people count, detecting words in vehicle license plates and storefronts, circuits and machinery fault analysis, medical diagnosis etc.
+Convolutional Neural Networks (CNN) have come a long way in conveniently identifying objects in images and videos.
+Networks like VGG19, ResNet, YOLO, SSD, R-CNN, DensepathNet, DualNet, Xception, Inception, PolyNet, MobileNet, and many more have evolved over time.
+Their range of applications lies in detecting space availability in a parking lot, satellite image analysis to track ships and agricultural output, radiology, people count, detecting words in vehicle license plates and storefronts, circuits/machinery fault analysis, medical diagnosis, etc.

-The Facebook AI Research team has recently published RetinaNet architecture which uses the Feature pyramid network (FPN) with ResNet.
-This architecture has a larger accuracy though useful in situations where quickness in not very important.
-The retinaNet is built on top on FPN using the ResNet.
+Facebook AI Research (FAIR) has recently published RetinaNet architecture which uses Feature Pyramid Network (FPN) with ResNet.
+This architecture demonstrates higher accuracy in situations where speed is not really important.
+RetinaNet is built on top of FPN using ResNet.

-Google research offers benchmark comparison for a tradeoff between speed and accuracy of various networks.
-Google has used MS COCO dataset to train these models in TensorFlow.
-It gives us a benchmark to understand the best models that provide a balance between speed and accuracy.
-It concludes that Faster RCNN is more accurate whereas R-FCN and SSD are fast.
+Google offers benchmark comparison to calculate tradeoff between speed and accuracy of various networks using MS COCO dataset to train the models in TensorFlow.
+It gives us a benchmark to understand the best model that provides a balance between speed and accuracy.
+According to researchers, Faster R-CNN is more accurate, whereas R-FCN and FCN show better inference time (i.e. their speed is higher).
 Inception and ResNet are implementations of Faster R-CNN.
 MobileNet is an implementation of SSD.

 and p = sigmoid output score.